varnerlab/CHEME-5660-Markets-Mayhem-Book/_sources/chapter-3-dir/contracts.md

 ### Composite contracts
 Call and put contracts can be combined to develop composite contract structures with interesting payoff diagrams.
-In this section, we'll limit our focus to contracts that have the same underlying asset and the same expiration date.
-However, for those interested in more advanced cases, e.g., combining contracts with different expiration dates, check out [calendar spreads](https://www.investopedia.com/terms/c/calendarspread.asp).
+Let's limit our focus to contracts that have the same underlying asset and the same expiration date ({prf:ref}`defn-composite-contract-profit`):

 ````{prf:definition} Composite contract payoff and profit
 :label: defn-composite-contract-profit